 Examples of such sub-rational (sub-) ideologies: evolutionism, progressivism, quantitative values (more is better, unlimited growth, equality, the majority rules, etc.), democratism, individualism.

 Movements that emerged from materialism (from either side of the pseudo-poles of politics) all aim at eliminating qualitative differences between everything; not only between genders, which one would think is difficult to outdo, but even between people and machines; in this respect see the sub – human fantasies about sex and marriage between robots and humans for example.
-Ray Kurzweil, an engineering director at google who noticed and published the idea on his website didn’t miss a beat raising the question: are you robophobic?
+Ray Kurzweil (financed by the company that used to cynically define itself by the imperative of “don’t be evil”) who noticed and published the idea on his website didn’t miss a beat raising the rather suggestive question: are you robophobic?

 Sub-rational style elements materialism has produced include reducing human interactions to transactions, standardizing interaction between the sexes and even between generations; we must consider the whole modern life style sub-rational including eating, drinking, sleeping, dancing, entertainment, work, sports, family life, the whole range of self-realization efforts: absolutely everything.